Addressing the Autism Unemployment Rate

 Employment Statistics

-The range of unemployment rates among adults with autism varies, with estimates indicating that the rate can be between 50% to 90%.
+The range of reported unemployment rates among adults with autism varies, with estimates indicating that the rate can be between 50% and 90%.
 These statistics emphasize the need for targeted initiatives to improve employment outcomes for individuals with autism.

 Impact of Disclosure